LamininSolutions/mfsql-connector/source/mfsql-integration-connector/working-with-files/index.rst

    - SingleFile:  this column show if the object is a single or multi-file object.
    - FileCount: This column show the number of files in the multi-file object

 #. **Export of files from M-Files**:  Export files from any class table to a designated folder on the SQL server.  :doc:`/tables/tbMFExportFileHistory` table references the exported files to allow for further processing such as using the files as an attachment to an email.
-This functionality can be used to export files to explorer to create an extract of all the files in the vault.
+(See :doc:`/procedures/spMFSendHTMLBodyEmail`)  This functionality can be used to export files to explorer to create an extract of all the files in the vault.
 #. **Use FolderExport v3 for bulk file imports** to generate a CSV file that can be used with M-Files Importing tool to import files and map them to the metadata with the Connector.
 #. **Use the properties related to files** Export files as above and set the IsDownload parameter to 0 to only download file information without downloading the files.
 The data about the file (extention, file size, name) in the  :doc:`/tables/tbMFExportFileHistory` table can then be used in reporting or analysis